slatedocs/slate/source/includes/_python.md

 * `name` - A semi-detailed version of what the section of code is.
 It should be static between different invocations of the method.
 Individual details like `user id`, or counts or other data points can be added as tags.
 Names like `retreive_from_api` or `GET` are good names.
 * `kind` - A high level area of the application.
 This defaults to `Custom`.
 Your whole application should have a very low number of unique strings here.
 In our built-in instruments, this is things like `Template` and `SQL`.
 For custom instrumentation, it can be strings like `MongoDB` or `HTTP` or similar.
 This should not change based on input or state of the application.
 * `tags` - A dictionary of key/value pairs.
 Key should be a string, but value can be any json-able structure.
-High-cardinalilty fields like `user id` are permitted.
+High-cardinality fields like `user id` are permitted.

 ### As a Context Manager